ApherisFold Applicationπ

 Results Deletionπ

-Request results are persisted in the output folder specified when you deployed the Apheris Hub for the first time.
+Request results are persisted in the output folder specified when you deployed the Apheris Hub for the first time, either via Docker or Kubernetes.

 Currently, there is no built-in way to delete these results.
 Instead, they are managed through the file system.
 This is an intentional measure to avoid any accidental deletion of valuable insights.